-The average temperature of Neptune is 73 K (-200 Celsius).
-But one strange anomaly is the planet’s south pole, which is 10 degrees warmer than the rest of planet.
+Whereas Neptune averages the coldest temperatures in the Solar System, a strange anomaly is the planet’s south pole.
+Here, it is 10 degrees K warmer than the rest of planet.
 This “hot spot” occurs because Neptune’s south pole is currently exposed to the Sun.
 As Neptune continues its journey around the Sun, the position of the poles will reverse.
 Then the northern pole will become the warmer one, and the south pole will cool down.

 We have recorded an entire episode of Astronomy Cast just about Neptune.
 You can listen to it here, Episode 63: Neptune.